-Chickpea curry with potato or Chana Aloo packed with flavour, nutritious and needs less than 30 minutes to make.
+Chickpea curry with potato or Chana Aloo is packed with flavour, is nutritious and needs less than 30 minutes to make.
 This one pot chickpea curry is best served with rice or naan.

 I have never used canned Chickpea in my life.
 Here in India, we use dry chickpeas all the time.
 Soak it overnight, pressure cook and then use.
 I know it sounds like too much work, but we are kind of used to it.